What is Falinks Raid Boss? (Mega Concept Discussion)

 - Hydreigon (Dark)

-- Avoid resistance types even if they are high-level
+- Avoid resisted attackers even if they are high level

-- Combine correct typing with a Mega boost for best results
+- Combine correct typing with a Mega boost for best raid performance

 Conclusion — Falinks (Mega Raid)